-Mini Guidebooks
+Guidebooks

-Connecting Nature has developed a series of mini guidebooks on the Connecting Nature Framework and each of the individual elements to assist you to develop your nature-based solution.
-The overall Connecting Nature Framework Mini Guidebook is a good starting point.
-There is a mini guidebook for each element of the framework process describing the implementation steps and providing practical case studies to show how it works in practice.
+To assist you in developing your nature-based solution, Connecting Nature has produced a series of guidebooks.
+The overall Connecting Nature Framework Guidebook is a good starting point.
+There is also a guidebook for each element of the framework process describing the implementation steps and providing case studies to show how it works in practice.
+A step-by-step how-to manual on the Connecting Nature